simonmichael/hledger/doc/manual.md

 considered, not just the ones with activity during the report period (use -E to include low-activity accounts which would otherwise would be omitted).

+The `--row-totals` flag adds an additional column showing the total for each row.
+The `-A/--average` flag adds one more column showing the average value in each row.
+Note in `--H/--historical` mode only the average is useful, and in `--cumulative` mode neither is useful.

 ##### Custom output formats